cardgdev/PFactoryAdventure-XD/README.md

 # Pokemon Factory Adventure
-A romhack based on Roaming Red that features fakemon from the Pokemon Factory's generatiom 1 archive Yeah, those ones.
+A romhack based on Roaming Red that features fakemon from the Pokemon Factory's generation 1 archive.

+Yeah, those ones.

 Based on pret/pokered